Honda Civic (eleventh generation): United States and Canada

 The eleventh-generation Civic was released on 16 June 2021, as a 2022 model year in North America.
 In the United States, the Civic initially came in four trim levels: LX, Sport, EX, and Touring.
 Trim levels are the same for the Civic Hatchback, except for the EX which is badged EX-L. The LX and Sport trims come with a 2.0-litre petrol engine, while the EX (or EX-L for Hatchback) and Touring models come with a 1.5-litre turbocharged petrol engine.
 Power outputs are 158 hp for the larger, naturally aspirated engine, while the turbocharged option puts out 180 hp.

 In Canada, the Civic comes with the same four trim levels but instead arranged as LX, EX, Sport, and Touring in the lineup.
 In Canada, only the Touring model receives the more powerful 1.5-litre turbocharged petrol engine.
 All sedan and liftback models come standard with a CVT, however, the liftback can be equipped with a 6-speed manual transmission on Sport and Touring trims.

 The 2023 model year eliminated the LX trim, leaving the Sport trim to be the base trim.
 The LX trim was later reintroduced in the 2023 model year as demand was high enough.
 The Civic Hybrid was released in late 2024 as a 2025 model year, making it the de facto successor to the discontinued Insight (3rd generation).
-It is available in sedan and hatchback body styles and is identical to the European model, without the "e:HEV" designation.
+It is available in sedan and liftback body styles and is identical to the European model, without the "e:HEV" designation.
 Both body styles are available in Sport and Sport Touring trims.

 Si

 The Civic Si version was unveiled in October 2021 for the 2022 model year.
 Available only as a sedan since the coupe bodystyle was discontinued, it is powered by a more powerful version of the EX and Touring's 1.5-litre, direct injected turbocharged petrol engine and is only available with a 6-speed manual transmission.
 The Si remains a North American exclusive model, being only sold in that region.
 The engine has variable timing control on the intake and exhaust valves, and variable valve lift on the exhaust valves.
 It produces 200 hp and 192 lbft of torque.
 Peak horsepower is reached at 6,000 rpm, while low end maximum torque is available between 1,800 and 5,000 rpm.

-Honda facelifted the eleventh-generation Civic for the 2025 model year and the facelifted Si has been available for sale since 8 August 2024.
-The manual transmission was reworked and gained a rev-matching mode from the Type R. Mechanical differences include better exhaust system flow, fixed-rate dampers and larger brake rotors.

 Oceania

-In the Oceania region, only the Hatchback bodystyle of the eleventh-generation Civic is offered, due to declining sales of the Sedan bodystyle and the majority of small car buyers preference for hatchbacks.
+In the Oceania region, only the liftback bodystyle of the eleventh-generation Civic is offered, due to declining sales of the Sedan bodystyle and the majority of small car buyers preference for hatchbacks.